Kaycee Uranium Project, Wyoming

 Highlights

-The Kaycee Project in Wyoming’s Powder River Basin (PRB) is the Company’s priority project, covering a 33 mile mineralized trend with over 110 miles of identified roll fronts and consists of more than 42 square miles of mineral rights.
-The Kaycee Project is believed to be the only project in the PRB where all three known historically productive sandstone formations (Wasatch, Fort Union and Lance) are mineralized and potentially amenable to ISR extraction.
+The Kaycee Project in Wyoming’s prolific Powder River Basin (PRB) is the Company’s priority project, covering a 33 mile mineralized trend with over 110 miles of identified roll fronts and consists of more than 42 square miles of mineral rights.
 Under Nuclear Fuels Inc., this represents the first time since the early 1980’s that the entire district is controlled by one company.

 Project Details